Domoel/GTS-Federator/README.md

 ### Production-Ready Dockerization
 The entire application is container-native.
 It runs as a non-root user for enhanced security and can be deployed in seconds using Docker Compose.

+## 🚀 Key Upgrades in this Fork

+While the original project pioneered the core discovery concept, this fork has been fundamentally restructured for modern, containerized production environments:

+- From "Script" to "Service": Replaced external dependency on system cron jobs with an internal interval-based engine, allowing for a native "always-on" Docker experience.
+- Controlled Request Sequencing: Introduced staggered execution and request delays.
+By throttling API calls, we prevent the "thundering herd" effect, effectively load-balancing discovery traffic to keep your instance responsive.
+- Resilient State Persistence: Upgraded from simple URL tracking to a structured JSON database that persists across container restarts, including tracking for domain growth metrics.
+- Professional Logging & Observability: Implemented a standardized logging framework that supports custom log levels (DEBUG/INFO) and provides real-time feedback on runtime, processed posts, and instance growth.
+- Environment-Native Design: Complete decoupling of configuration from code.
+Every aspect—from API timeouts to timing intervals—is now managed via standardized environment variables (.env).
+- Security-First Containerization: Provided a hardened Dockerfile that ensures the bot runs as a non-root user with minimized permissions, suitable for high-security home lab setups.

 ## 🧠 Design Philosophy